baccuslab/libdatafile/README.md

 libdatafile
 ===========

-`libdatafile` is a C++11 library for reading and writing data to HDF5 files used to store data from MEA recordings in the Baccus Lab.
+`libdatafile` is a C++11 library for reading and writing data in the various HDF5-based file formats.
+This includes:

+1. Raw voltage data from MEA recordings
+2. "Snippet" files, which contain information about extracted candidate spike snippets.
+3. Sort files, containing information about a spike-sorting session.

 Dependencies and building
 -------------------------